Hiranyaloka/mt-plugin-moredata/README.markdown

 "Payton, Walter", "Singletary, Michael", "Perry, William" ...

-Avoid having your open tags appearing in the preceding content or your close tags appearing in subsequent content.
+Avoid having your open tags appearing in the preceding tag content or your close tags appearing in subsequent tag content.

 You data identifiers can have spaces like `---first name=` or be empty `---=`.
 In the former you would use `moredata="first name"`.
 The latter would be `moredata=""`.
 But don't use the bareword modifier `moredata` without at least the name argument, even if it is the empty string.